leonieplatzer/surf-conditions-app/README.md

 This Shiny app provides an intuitive and interactive way to explore and analyze wave and swell conditions at surf spots worldwide.
 # 🌊 Surf Spot Analysis Made Simple

 An interactive Shiny app for exploring and analyzing wave and swell conditions at surf spots around the world.
-The app fetches live marine forecast data from the [Open-Meteo Marine API](https://open-meteo.com/), and visualizes wave height, swell direction, wind-wave characteristics, and seasonal patterns in a clean, intuitive dashboard.
+The app fetches historic marine forecast data from the [Open-Meteo Marine API](https://open-meteo.com/), and visualizes wave height, swell direction, wind-wave characteristics, and seasonal patterns in a clean, intuitive dashboard.

 ---